 From the development of the minimum variance portfolio (Markowitz, 1952), investors have become ever more creative in the methods used to diversify their portfolios.
 Although continuous international market maturity and integration has provided investors with a plethora of additional opportunities for diversification, it has also allowed the prices of commodities to be more integrated and added additional risks that can be difficult to measure.

-With markets that continue to integrate, it is natural that the co-movement of prices will be observed (Forbes & Rigobon, 2002).
+With markets that continue to integrate, it is natural that the co-movement of prices be observed (Forbes & Rigobon, 2002).
 Whilst some of the co-movement of prices can be explained by traditional economic theory and measured by simple correlation estimates, there are times where the relationships between prices need additional care in the estimation procedure.
 For example, it has been observed that correlation structures can change directly after a shock in the market (King & Wadhwani, 1990), which can limit the benefits of portfolio diversification over that time.
 In general, this is referred to as contagion.

-This phenomenon has been observed and measured by a variety of authors during financial crises like the US stock market crash of October 1987 (Lee & Kim, 1993), the Mexican peso breakdown of 1994 (Rodriguez, 2007), the East Asian crisis of 1997 (Horen, Jager, & Klaassen, 2006) and the US market crash of 2007-2009 (Kenourgios & Dimitriou, 2015).
+contagion has been observed and measured by a variety of authors during financial crises like the US stock market crash of October 1987 (Lee & Kim, 1993), the Mexican peso breakdown of 1994 (Rodriguez, 2007), the East Asian crisis of 1997 (Horen, Jager, & Klaassen, 2006) and the US market crash of 2007-2009 (Kenourgios & Dimitriou, 2015).
 Finding the exact definition of contagion has however been a matter of debate, with most of the empirical work either following one of two definitions.
 The first definition states that contagion is defined as the significant surge of correlation between two markets after a shock in one of the markets occurred (Forbes & Rigobon, 2002).
 The second defines contagion as the excess correlation between two markets that cannot be explained by economic fundamentals (Bekhaert, Harvey, & Ng, 2005).
 The former definition however appeals to most authors since it provides the opportunity of testing whether inter-market linkages are temporal or permanent in fashion following a negative shock.

 These negative shocks can cause unexpected spill overs which can dramatically affect the expected risk and profitability of financial assets (Cubillos-Rocha, Gomez-Gonzalez, & Melo-Velandia, 2019).
 Thus, measuring contagion is becoming ever more relevant since international investors need more reliable estimates used in portfolio optimization and hedging, especially in times of economic turmoil where portfolio diversification is most relevant.